Pattern

 Population distribution, density, pyramids, the Demographic Transition Model, migration, and policies—with MCQs, flashcards, and FRQ-style reasoning aligned to the AP Human Geography exam.

 For the AP exam, Unit 2 is not just vocabulary.
-You need to interpret population pyramids, compare types of population density, explain the Demographic Transition Model, evaluate pronatalist and antinatalist policies, and connect migration to economic, political, cultural, and environmental effects.
+You need to interpret population pyramids, compare population density types, explain the Demographic Transition Model, apply Malthusian Theory (population vs. food supply, positive and preventive checks), evaluate pronatalist and antinatalist policies, and connect migration to economic, political, cultural, and environmental effects.

 A strong Unit 2 answer usually follows Pattern → Cause → Effect → Geographic scale.
 Example: If a country has a narrow base on its population pyramid, the pattern is low birth rates.
 A likely cause is later marriage, higher education, urbanization, or contraception access.
 The effect may be aging, labor shortages, or pension pressure—stated at local to national scale depending on the prompt.